Ze7Hu/SocioSynergy/README.md

 Designed for individuals to connect and share their thoughts, ideas, and experiences with the world.
 Our user story is to provide a simple and easy-to-use platform that allows people to express themselves and connect with others on a global scale.

 Our motivation for developing SocioSynergy was to create a platform that enables people to communicate and share information in real-time.
 We recognized that there was a need for a social media platform that was fast, accessible, and allowed users to quickly and easily connect with others who share their interests.
-Twitter was designed to be a place where users can share their opinions, thoughts, and ideas in a concise and impactful way.
+SocioSynergy was designed to be a place where users can share their opinions, thoughts, and ideas in a concise and impactful way.

 `Technologies used:`